xbeat/Machine-Learning/README.md

 Introduction to Random Forest Regressor

 Random Forest Regressor is an ensemble learning method used for prediction tasks.
 It combines multiple decision trees to create a robust and accurate model.
 This technique is particularly effective for handling complex datasets with high dimensionality and non-linear relationships.

+## Python's Pattern Matching A Powerful Tool for Simplifying Complex Logic

+Introduction to Pattern Matching in Python

+Pattern matching in Python, introduced in version 3.10, is a powerful feature that enhances code readability and simplifies complex conditional logic.
+It allows developers to match variable values against specific patterns, making it easier to handle different data structures and types.

 ## Comparing Python and C++ File IO